Elizabeth Saviteer, MS, LMHC, CN

-I help people who’ve struggled with disordered eating or chronic dieting in the past, make sustainable changes to improve their health for the future.
+I help people who’ve struggled with disordered eating or chronic dieting in the past create wellness practices to improve their physical health, in a way that doesn't jeopardize their relationship with food.

 Does this sound like you?